napari/napari/docs/explanations/performance.md

 * Clearly show what controls are enabled or disabled.
 * If progressive display is not possible, show progress bars.
 * Show time estimates for super long operations.
-* Show a “busy” animation as the last resort, never look totally locked up.
+* Show an busy animation as the last resort, never look totally locked up.
 * Let power users see timings, bandwidth, FPS, etc.

 ## Performance Is Never Done